JeremyTremblay2/m1-ia-jtremblay/README.md

     python -m ensurepip --default-pip
     ```

-5. Install the project dependencies from the `.requirements.txt` file located at the root of the repository:
+5. Install the project dependencies from the `requirements.txt` file located at the root of the repository:

     ```bash
-    pip install -r .requirements.txt
+    pip install -r requirements.txt
     ```

 6. You can now navigate to the folder corresponding to the desired TP (e.g., TP0, TP1, TP2, etc.) within the repository and open the Jupyter Notebook files using your preferred code editor like Visual Studio Code or Jupyter Notebook.